hshamsadd/HackYourFtutre-Notes/Week-3/2-Modern-JS/1- A Beginner's Guide to Modern JavaScript Features.md

     greet(); // Output: HI!
     ```

+- # 4.
+Implicit Return Arrow Functions:
-- **Implicit Return:** If the function body is a single expression, you can omit the curly braces `{}` and the `return` keyword.
+- If the function body is a single expression, you can omit the curly braces `{}` and the `return` keyword.
 The result of the expression will be automatically returned.

   ```javascript
   // "Regular" arrow function with explicit return: